-Enterprise AI video creation platform | HeyGen
+Enterprise AI Video Creation Platform | HeyGen

 Great videos start with great talent.
 Choose from a diverse range of lifelike human avatars, expressive animated characters, or a digital twin of yourself.

 Your message deserves a global audience.
-Easily translate and localise your videos into over 175 languages and dialects.
+Easily translate and localize your videos into more than 175 languages and dialects.

 The best AI video production platform for enterprises is one that combines innovation, speed, and scalability to keep you ahead of competitors.
-HeyGen is built for global organisations, enabling teams to create, personalise, and localise videos at scale with lifelike AI avatars and advanced translation technology.
+HeyGen is built for global organizations, enabling teams to create, personalize, and localize videos at scale with lifelike AI avatars and advanced translation technology.
 Unlike traditional production cycles that take weeks, HeyGen delivers enterprise video content in hours—so your business can launch faster, adapt quickly, and stay competitive.
 With enterprise-grade security, including SOC 2 and GDPR compliance, HeyGen ensures your data remains protected while you accelerate video production worldwide.

-AI video marketing is the use of artificial intelligence to create, personalise, and distribute marketing videos at scale.
+AI video marketing is the use of artificial intelligence to create, personalize, and distribute marketing videos at scale.
 Companies simply provide a script or upload content, and platforms like HeyGen generate polished videos with avatars, voiceovers, and translations.
-This automation helps businesses reduce production costs, shorten timelines, and maintain brand consistency across regions—making AI video marketing an essential tool for enterprises looking to innovate and grow faster.
+This automation helps businesses reduce production costs, shorten timelines, and maintain brand consistency across regions, making AI video marketing an essential tool for enterprises looking to innovate and grow faster.

 An AI marketing video generator works by transforming text or presentations into professional videos using AI-powered avatars, natural voiceovers, and automated editing.
-With HeyGen, enterprises can input a script, choose from a diverse range of avatars, and instantly generate on-brand videos ready for marketing campaigns.
-This process removes long production cycles and gives teams the speed and flexibility to continually deliver fresh business video content.
+With HeyGen, enterprises can input a script, choose from diverse avatars, and instantly generate on-brand videos ready for marketing campaigns.
+This process eliminates long production cycles and gives teams the speed and flexibility to continuously deliver fresh business video content.

-An AI sales video generator allows sales teams to create personalised outreach videos at scale, increasing engagement and response rates.
+An AI sales video generator allows sales teams to create personalized outreach videos at scale, increasing engagement and response rates.
 Instead of sending static emails, reps can use HeyGen to generate dynamic videos tailored to each account or prospect.
-This level of personalisation makes sales outreach more human, more memorable, and ultimately more effective at driving meetings and pipeline growth—without requiring video production expertise.
+This level of personalization makes sales outreach more human, more memorable, and ultimately more effective at driving meetings and pipeline growth—without requiring video production expertise.

 Yes, an enterprise video platform can replace many traditional agencies for video creation.
-Platforms like HeyGen provide faster turnaround, lower costs, and greater flexibility compared to agencies, which often require weeks of planning and large budgets.
-With AI-powered video production, enterprises can generate and update videos instantly, localise content for global audiences, and maintain brand consistency—all without relying on external vendors.
+Platforms like HeyGen provide faster turnaround, lower costs, and greater flexibility compared to agencies, which often require weeks of planning and high budgets.
+With AI-powered video production, enterprises can generate and update videos instantly, localize content for global audiences, and maintain brand consistency—all without relying on external vendors.

 A trusted enterprise video platform ensures complete security for corporate and customer data.
 HeyGen is SOC 2 and GDPR compliant, offering enterprise-grade encryption, role-based access controls, and secure cloud infrastructure.
 Your data will also not be used to train our models.
 This means enterprises can confidently use AI video for marketing, training, sales, and communications, knowing sensitive data is always protected.